solace-fi/solace-docs/docs/native/030 - offerings.md

 ---

 Solace Native is more than just insurance.
 Native offers a suite of preventative measures to improve a DApps’ security.
 DApps that take advantage of our suite of protection methods can directly lower their premium rate.
 These include:
-1. Audits
+1. Bug bounty sponsorship
-2. Bug bounty sponsorships
+2. Audits
-3. Smart contract monitoring, thanks to the  network
+3. Smart contract monitoring, thanks to the Forta network
 4. Best practices

 Moreover, Solace will subsidize financial and technical support to promote secure practices and quality code.